stephenscaff/read-smore/readme.md

 `src/lib` includes ES5 and ES6 versions, in addition to baseline styles as scss are included.
 `src/package` includes es6 and css that's packaged up with [`microbundle`]() for `npm` distribution.

+## Todo
+- Rename everything to 'ReadSmore'
+- Provide a solution for injected content
+- Add demo to gh-pages